Ke619/SLS-TG/README.md

 ---

 ### Features:
-- Clean portrait UI with wooden theme
+- Dynamic logo that changes based on app state
-- Animated status indicators
+- Status indicators
-- Background music support — hold the logo for 3 seconds to toggle
+- Background music support — *hold the logo for 3 seconds to toggle*
 - Sound effects on hover and click
-- Dynamic logo that changes based on app state
 - Sound plays on successful ticket generation

 ---

 ### Notes:
 - Requires a valid Steam account with Steam Guard enabled
-- The app uses your credentials only to authenticate with Steam — nothing is stored or transmitted elsewhere
+- The app uses your credentials only to authenticate with Steam — **nothing is stored or transmitted elsewhere**
-- Tickets are saved locally in the `Tickets/` folder next to the AppImage
-- Steam Guard approval is done via the Steam mobile app (no code input needed)
+- Steam Guard approval is done via the Steam mobile app *(no code input needed)*

 <br>